top of page

 History of the Marr & Colton Organ at the Welch Residence

-Once sound films began phasing out the silent film era, John Hughes purchased the organ from the theatre, after which he sold it to Reinhold "Reiny" Delzer, who installed in his living room and enlarged it to a 2/6, likely adding the Diapason rank.
+The organ was used by the theatre at least into the early 1930s.
+Once sound films began phasing out the silent film era, John Hughes purchased the organ from the theatre, after which he sold it to Reinhold "Reiny" Delzer, who installed in his living room and enlarged it to a 2/6, likely adding the Diapason.

 Reiny was looking to enlarge the Marr & Colton and after sealing a quick deal to purchase the 4/20 Publix 1 Wurlitzer in his living room, he decided to sell the Marr & Colton and asked his neighbors across the street, Charles "Chuck" & Fran Welch if they would like to purchase the organ.
 They agreed, and built a 1,500-plus square foot addition to their house to make room for the organ.
 In 1961, the organ was moved to the Welch residence at 610 W Ave F in Bismarck by Gerhard Ephart of Minneapolis, MN.
 Gerhard also installed the Publix 1 Wurlitzer at the Delzer residence.
 It took over a year to complete the installation of the Marr & Colton in the Welch residence.
 With two organs now in the neighborhood, neighbors of the Delzer and Welch families nicknamed their street "organ hill."